dscherger/monotone/innosetup/README.txt

 Windows machine:

-Install Inno Setup and Inno Setup preprocessor; see http://www.jrsoftware.org/isinfo.php, isetup-5.4.3.exe.
+Install Inno Setup and Inno Setup preprocessor; see http://www.jrsoftware.org/isinfo.php, isetup-5.5.1.exe.
+Install to a path that has no spaces in the name; simplifies later steps.
 Install the preprocessor (we use it).

 Install MinGW tools; see ../INSTALL_windows_native.txt